Link Budget Analysis for Reconfigurable Smart Surfaces in Aerial Platforms: Conclusion

 \section{Conclusion}

-In this paper, we conducted the link budget analysis for the envisioned RSS-equipped aerial platforms, namely UAVs, HAPS, and LEO satellites.
-Through literature overview, we identified two reflection paradigms, i.e., specular and scattering.
-For each reflection paradigm, we discussed its realization conditions, then we derived the associated optimal RSS-equipped platform location that maximizes the received power.
-Numerical results provided important insights on the design conditions of RSS-assisted communications: \begin{itemize} \item The scattering paradigm is gaining more interest in the research community than the specular one due to its practical accuracy. \item The RSS-equipped HAPS presents superior performance in different types of environments, compared to terrestrial and other aerial platforms supported communications. \item The received power performance is limited by the sizes of the RSS surface and reflector. \item When using the maximal number of reflectors in a surface, the link budget of the scattering reflection paradigm becomes independent from the carrier frequency. \item Supporting ground users with RSS-equipped UAVs and LEO satellites might not be feasible.
+In this paper, we conducted a link budget analysis for the envisioned RSS-equipped aerial platforms, namely UAVs, HAPS nodes, and LEO satellites.
+In a review of the literature, we identified two reflection paradigms: specular and scattering.
+For each reflection paradigm, we discussed its realization conditions and then derived the associated optimal RSS-equipped platform location that maximizes the received power.
+Numerical results provided a number of insights into the design conditions of RSS-assisted communications: \begin{itemize} \item The scattering paradigm has gained more interest in the research community than the specular one due to the practical accuracy of the former. \item RSS-equipped HAPS presents superior performance in different types of environments, compared to RSS-based terrestrial and other aerial platforms communications. \item The received power performance is limited by the sizes of the RSS area and number of reflectors. \item When using the maximal number of reflectors for an RSS, the link budget of the scattering reflection paradigm becomes independent from the carrier frequency. \item Supporting ground users with RSS-equipped UAVs and LEO satellites might not be feasible.
 Nevertheless, RSS can be used to assist inter-UAV or inter-LEO communications.
-Also, a swarm of RSS-equipped UAVs can support terrestrial users. \item The best RSS-equipped platform location significantly depends on the operating altitude, coverage footprint, and environment type. \item Finally, unlike other RSS assisted communications, HAPS-RSS assisted ones sustain the best outage probability/coverage performances in any type of environment.
+Also, a swarm of RSS-equipped UAVs can support terrestrial users. \item The best RSS-equipped platform location depends greatly on the operating altitude, coverage footprint, and environment type. \item {Finally, unlike other RSS-assisted communications, the ones assisted by an RSS-equipped HAPS sustain the best outage probability/coverage performance in any type of environment. }

 \end{itemize}